©2020 340B Health. Unauthorized copying is expressly prohibited.

 On July 23, 2013, HRSA published a final regulation stating that the exclusion applies only when an orphan drug is used to treat the rare condition or disease for which the drug received its orphan designation, but not when that orphan drug is used to treat other indications.
 The regulation went into effect October 1, 2013, and the Pharmaceutical Research and Manufacturers of America (PhRMA) filed a lawsuit in federal district court to prevent the regulation from going into effect.
 The court issued an opinion in May 2014 vacating the regulation on the grounds that HHS did not have rulemaking authority to issue the regulation.
 HRSA re-issued its policy as an interpretive rule on July 23, 2014.
 On October 9, 2014, PhRMA filed a second complaint against HHS again challenging the agency’s interpretation of the orphan drug exclusion.
 The U.S. District Court for the District of Columbia issued an opinion on October 14, 2015, vacating the interpretive rule on the grounds that it was contrary to the plain language of the 340B statute and, therefore, the interpretation was arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with the law.
 The federal government did not appeal the court’s decision.
 OPA has not issued new guidance regarding the orphan drug exclusion, but the agency did clarify on its website that manufacturers may voluntarily offer discounts on orphan drugs to covered entities subject to the orphan drug exclusion.

 Outpatient Prospective Payment System (OPPS): The Medicare reimbursement methodology for reimbursing most hospitals for items and services furnished to hospital outpatients.
 Medicare historically reimbursed all hospitals under the OPPS for separately payable drugs at ASP plus 6 percent.
 On November 1, 2017, CMS published a final OPPS rule for calendar year 2018 changing reimbursement from ASP plus 6 percent to ASP minus 22.5 percent for most separately payable drugs purchased by hospitals through the 340B or PVP programs.
 The reimbursement cut does not apply to rural sole community hospitals, critical access hospitals, children’s hospitals, and cancer hospitals participating in the 340B program and at the time, did not apply to certain recently opened, off-campus clinics, often referred to as “site-neutral” clinics.
-CMS continued the cuts for calendar year 2019 and expanded the scope of these cuts to include 340B drugs administered in site-neutral clinics.
+CMS continued the cuts for calendar years 2019 and 2020 and expanded the scope of these cuts to include 340B drugs administered in site-neutral clinics.
 Rural sole community hospitals, critical access hospitals, children’s hospitals, and cancer hospitals are still exempted from the pay cuts.

 Parent Entity: The main facility of a hospital that becomes eligible to use 340B drugs by virtue of the entity’s enrollment in the 340B program.
 In contrast, outpatient clinics/departments/services that have a different street address than the hospital’s main facility and are located outside the four walls of the main hospital must be separately registered as “child sites” with OPA before they can begin using 340B drugs.